macj314/vendor-order-tracker/README.md

 ## Setup/Installation Requirements

+### Install .NET Core

+For Mac

+1. Download .Net Core 2.2 SDK [v2.2.106](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.2.106-macos-x64-installer).
+2. Run the installer and use the default settings it suggests.
+3. Confirm the installation is successful by running: $ dotnet --version in your terminal.

+For Windows

+1. Download .Net Core 2.2 SDK [v2.2.203](https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.203-windows-x64-installer).
+2. Run the installer and use the default settings it suggests.
+3. Verify installation by running: dotnet --version in your terminal.

+Finally install the read only evaluation tool: dotnet script.
+Run this command in your terminal: dotnet tool install -g dotnet-script

+### Clone Repository

 1. Clone this repository from GitHub.
 2. Open the downloaded directory in a text editor of your choice.
 (VSCode, Atom, etc.)
-3. To install the REPL dotnet script, run dotnet tool install -g dotnet-script in your terminal.
-4. Run the program with the commands dotnet restore, dotnet build, and dotnet run.
+3. Run the program with the commands dotnet restore, dotnet build, and dotnet run.

 ## Known Bugs

 There are no known bugs at the time of this update.

-## Support and contact details

-_Have a bug or an issue with this application?
-[Open a new issue](https://github.com/jhvozdovich/music-organizer/issues) here on GitHub._

 ## Technologies Used

 * C#